 Interns are assigned to a different congregation than their sponsoring congregation.
 Before beginning the internship, the intern writes a letter of departure to the members of their sponsoring congregation: where they are going and why; what the members of the church mean to the intern; what the discernment process means to him/her and their family, including whether they will be attending church in their home parish; asking for the congregation’s continued support through prayer.
 This letter should appear in various communication vehicles at the church and definitely more than one (i.e., regular newsletter, a bulletin insert, weekly email).

-A ten-month part-time internship incorporates dual ministry experiences, both within the parish and in its outreach/social concern ministries.
+There are two internships during the ordination process.
+The first internship is known as the Discernment Internship and is scheduled for September 15 - Epiphany in Year 1.
 The intern prepares a written Agreement with the assistance of, and in consultation with, the clergy supervisor as to specific goals and activities during the internship.
-The intern will send copies of the Agreement (signed by the intern and the supervisor) to the Bishop Suffragan and the Chair of the COM-D by January 15.
+The intern will send copies of the Agreement (signed by the intern and the supervisor) to the Bishop Suffragan and the Chair of the COM-D by September 15.

 Interns meet bi-weekly with their parish supervisor(s), to reflect upon both of these ministry experiences and how his/her call to ordained ministry is or is not confirmed by the experience.
 The intern will also communicate at least 3 times during the internship with the assigned contact person from the COM-D. The parish supervisor is welcome to talk with the COM-D contact person with any questions regarding the internship and its role in the individual’s formation and/or any concerns regarding the intern.